AdCOVID COVID-19 Vaccine Description

 In a non-peer-reviewed study published on October 11, 2020, the authors present data demonstrating strong activation of all (3) arms of the adaptive immune system following a single intranasal dose of AdCOVID.
 These data, conducted in two strains of mice, show that AdCOVID stimulated strong immune responses.
-AdCOVID showed strong serum neutralizing activity and potent mucosal immunity in the respiratory tract.
+In addition, AdCOVID showed strong serum neutralizing activity and potent mucosal immunity in the respiratory tract.
 The induction of mucosal IgA antibodies in the respiratory tract may be necessary to block both infection and transmission of the virus to prevent the further spread of COVID-19.

 On December 23, 2020, the company issued a press statement, which stated Altimmune has responded to the Agency’s clinical hold letter received on December 22, 2020, and, at this time, does not anticipate a significant impact on the overall clinical development timeline as the Company has agreed to each of the FDA’s requests.
-“We appreciate the FDA’s support and guidance as we seek to bring a novel, single-dose intranasal COVID-19 vaccine candidate into the clinic,” said Vipin K. Garg, President and CEO of Altimmune.
+“We appreciate the FDA’s support and guidance as we seek to bring a novel, single-dose intranasal COVID-19 vaccine candidate into the clinic,” said Vipin K. Garg, President, and CEO of Altimmune.

 “The commencement of our Phase 1 clinical trial of AdCOVID is an important milestone for our company and the global healthcare community in our fight against the SARS-CoV-2 virus,” stated Dr. Scott Harris, CMO of Altimmune, in a press release issued on February 25, 2021.
 “Delivering vaccine directly to the nasal cavity may stimulate a specialized type of immunity called ‘mucosal immunity,’ which has been shown in a preclinical study to provide sterilizing immunity, that is, complete clearance of the virus from the respiratory tract.
-As the rise of new variants of the SARS-CoV-2 virus is particularly troubling, to stop mutations of the virus, we must stop replication and transmission, and we believe AdCOVID could play an essential role in this endeavor.”
+In addition, as the rise of new variants of the SARS-CoV-2 virus is particularly troubling, to stop mutations of the virus, we must stop replication and transmission, and we believe AdCOVID could play an essential role in this endeavor.”

 AdCOVID COVID-19 Vaccine Indication